Operational Quantum Reference Frame Transformations: Glossary of Spaces

-\item \emph{Framed relative states/trace class operators}: (total convex) operational quotient space of classes of states/trace class operators that can not be distinguished by the $\R_1$-relativized $\E_2$-framed effects (or, equivalently, by the $\R_1$-relativized $\E_2$-framed operators)
+\item \emph{Framed relative states/trace class operators}: (total convex) operational quotient space of classes of states/trace class operators that can not be distinguished by the $\R_1$-relative $\E_2$-framed effects (or, equivalently, by the $\R_1$-relative $\E_2$-framed operators)

-where $T \sim_{(\R_1,\E_2)} T' \Leftrightarrow \tr[T \F]=\tr[T' \F] \text{ for all } \F \in \Eff(\hit \otimes \his)^{\R_1,\E_2}$.
+where $T \sim_{(\R_1,\E_2)} T' \Leftrightarrow \tr[T \, \F]=\tr[T' \, \F] \text{ for all } \F \in \Eff(\his \otimes \hit)^{\R_1,\E_2}$.
 We also have

 For the corresponding quotient projections we write

 \item \emph{Localized frame transformations}: given a pair of frames $\R_1$ and $\R_2$ and a system $\S$, assuming localizibility of $\R_1$ we have the localized frame transformation, which is a state space map